ToJasonYu/voxel/README.md

 # Voxel

 Voxel is a collaborative data dashboard you talk to.
-Type or speak a command like *"show signups by month as a bar chart,"* and a chart appears — live, immediately, for everyone else looking at the same dashboard link.
+Type or speak a command like *"show signups by month as a bar chart,"* and a chart appears: live, immediately, for everyone else looking at the same dashboard link.

-It's a portfolio project built to get real, hands-on depth with **GraphQL's full operation set** (queries, mutations, *and* subscriptions) and **Kotlin coroutines**, rather than just building another REST CRUD app.

 ## Architecture